IceHe/lib/mac/initialize-mac.md

     An cross-platform family of tools designed to build, test and package software

 -   [coreutils](http://www.gnu.org/s/coreutils/):
-    The basic file, shell and text manipulation utilities of the GNU operating system.
+    The basic file, shell and text manipulation utilities of the GNU operating system

     Include many useful commands, see TOC of
     [GNU Coreutils](https://www.gnu.org/software/coreutils/manual/coreutils.html).